What Is NPCPP?

 Parents are the primary educators of their children as outlined by Irish Constitution.
 The NPCpp is named in the Education Act 1998.
 We unite parents and ensure their participation and inclusion at all levels of the post primary education system.

-The National Parents Council post primary has a Board of twenty members who work on behalf of parents and children without remuneration
+The National Parents Council post primary has a Board of twelve members who work on behalf of parents and children without remuneration

 NPCpp aims to provide a forum that actively supports parents and guardians in their parenting role and to interact effectively with schools and other education partners on issues that have an impact on the education, the development and the general well-being of young people within the post-primary education system.